-The Poultry Club of Great Britain recognized varieties are: barred, black, blue, blue laced, blue partridge, buff, buff laced, Colombian, gold laced, partridge, red, silver laced, silver penciled and white.
+The Poultry Club of Great Britain recognized varieties are: barred, black, blue, blue laced, blue partridge, buff, buff laced, Colombian, gold-laced, partridge, red, silver laced, silver penciled, and white.

 The Entente Europeenne lists 30 different colors.

-The APA classifies the Wyandotte as American while the PCGB classifies it as soft feathered, heavy breed.
+The APA classifies the Wyandotte as American while the PCGB classifies it as a soft feathered, heavy breed.

 Bantam Wyandottes were admitted to the standard in1933.
 They are difficult to find but there are some dedicated breeders out there.